Grand tour de l'est Canada - Guided tour in French.

 350 km

 Set off on a day of exploration along the St. Lawrence River, heading for the magnificent north coast of the Gaspé Peninsula.
 Along the way, marvel at the spectacular scenery where dense forests, majestic mountains, and sparkling sea meet in perfect harmony.
 Visit Forillon National Park, a true natural sanctuary.
 With its 240 km² of preserved landscapes combining mountains, dunes, marshes, cliffs, and beaches, this park is a haven for wildlife.
 You may be lucky enough to spot black bears, lynx, white-tailed deer, red foxes, and minks in their natural habitat.
-During your visit to the park, you can visit the Fisherman's House, the General Store, and Anse Griffon, depending on their opening hours.
-Picnic lunch.
-Continue to Gaspé where, weather permitting, you will discover the Jacques Cartier Promenade.
-Arrive in Percé and its famous rock in the late afternoon.
-Check in at the hotel.
-Dinner on your own and overnight stay.
+Depending on the time of year, you can also visit the Maison Blanchette (June 19–September 7), the Magasin Général (June 19–October 12), and the Anse-Griffon area, all of which bear witness to the region’s rich maritime history.
+Enjoy a picnic lunch in the heart of this unspoiled natural setting.
+Continue on to Percé, one of the most iconic villages in the Gaspé Peninsula.
+Dinner on your own.
+Overnight stay.

 1 Day